 If I have a Paycheck Protection Program (PPP) loan, how do I apply for loan forgiveness?

 The SBA issued a PPP borrower loan forgiveness application form (opens new window) and frequently asked questions (opens new window).
+The SBA also issued an interim final rule - Loan Forgiveness Requirements and Loan Review Procedures as Amended by Economic Aid Act (opens new window) on January 19, 2021.
 Visit the SBA’s website (opens new window) for details and guidance on loan forgiveness.Close and return to top

 As the COVID-19 pandemic continues to affect the United States, scammers have seized the opportunity to prey on consumers.
 This includes perpetrating stimulus payment scams.
 Credit union members are advised to exercise caution in handling any email with a subject line, attachments, or hyperlinks related to the coronavirus or COVID-19, even if it appears to originate from a trusted source.
 Fraudulent emails often contain links or attachments that direct users to phishing or malware-infected websites.
 Emails requesting donations from duplicitous charitable organizations commonly appear during times of heightened awareness.